-All films in Seymour Library (DVD and VHS) can be found through the Library Catalog.
+All films in Seymour Library, including DVDs and streaming formats, can be identified using the Library Catalog.
 The best way to find films is to use the Advanced Search option:

-- Enter your search terms, using the drop down menus to combine multiple terms if needed
+Enter your search terms, using the drop down menus to combine multiple terms if needed.
+Then, in the LIMIT section, select the format "movie" from the list.

 After finding the film case, take it to the circulation desk for check out.